crud89/Texturize/README.md

 ## What to expect?

 Currently I am researching methologies and concepts to extent example-based Texture Synthesis towards materials for Physically Based Rendering (PBR).
-The actual synthesizer is influenced by the papers of Sylvain Lefebvre and Hughues Hoppe [LH06][LH07], whose sample implementation does not seam to be around the web any longer.
+The actual synthesizer is influenced by the papers of Sylvain Lefebvre and Hugues Hoppe [LH06][LH07], whose sample implementation does not seam to be around the web any longer.
 I based my research on their *Appearance Space Texture Synthesis* (ASTS) algorithm, so everybody who is interested in a reference implementation may find this helpful.

 ## Bibliography